kuntalkumarbasu/image-comparison/README.md

 ``` pip install colorama ```

 ``` pip install pathlib ```

  ## How to Use

+ 1. In winodws we used git bash client in linux or mac environment any client will work
- 1. Import all the necessary libraries.
+ 2. Import all the necessary libraries.
- 2. Pull the code use ```git colne git@github.com:kuntalkumarbasu/image-comparison.git``` you must make sure the `image-comparison.csv` file is in the same level as the `main.py` file.
+ 3. Pull the code use ```git colne git@github.com:kuntalkumarbasu/image-comparison.git``` you must make sure the `image-comparison.csv` file is in the same level as the `main.py` file.
 Or you can provide an absolute or relative filepath with a file name